moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 27 Arduino Binary-to-Voltage Conversion/report.md

 <h3>2.
 Arduino Code for Binary-to-Voltage Conversion</h3>
 <h4>2.1 Code Execution and Testing</h4>
 <ul>
-  <li>Sent the binary message from the Arduino Serial Monitor</li>
+  <li>We sent the binary message from the Arduino Serial Monitor</li>
-  <li>Connected an oscilloscope to verify voltage output from the Arduino</li>
+  <li>We connected an oscilloscope to verify voltage output from the Arduino</li>
   <li>Successful test example observed: see result (1)</li>
 </ul>
 <p>